DRONE AND MODEL AIRCRAFT REGULATIONS ARE NOW WITH US IN 2021.

 ''Modern commercial jet aircraft structures must be able to withstand one 1.8 kg (4.0 lb) bird collision; the empennage (tail) must withstand one 3.6 kg (7.9 lb) bird collision.''

 There are more than 15,000 bird strikes each year recorded with commercial aircraft.
-It is difficult to find a significant number of recorded model aircraft stikes even over the last decade.
+It is difficult to find any number of recorded model aircraft stikes even over the last decade.

 Countries of the EU that don’t impose the low 250 grams limit include ..
 Norway Sweden Finland Estonia Latvia Lithuania Poland Germany Netherlands France Switzerland Austria Slovenia Croatia Italy Spain Romania Bulgaria Greece Portugal Ireland.